BestTimesToVisit.com Logo

 transport

 Taxis are readily available in Thimphu, and negotiating fares beforehand is common.
-Consider using the local bus system for a more affordable and authentic experience; it's a great way to see the city and interact with locals.
-The bus station is centrally located.
+Consider using the local bus system for a more affordable and authentic experience – it's a great way to see the city and interact with locals.
+Download the 'DrukBus' app (if available) for schedules and routes.

 culture